Skip to main content

 Modern materials are slowly changing what is possible.

-For example, the Boeing 787 Dreamliner introduced:
+For example, the Boeing 787 Dreamliner was introduced:

 • Noticeably larger passenger windows